QUICKSTART Guide to Crowdfunding on Seed&Spark

 If you're at the very beginning of your process, take a look at the "Crowdfunding to Build Independence Handbook" under "Awesome Downloads" on the left side of this page.
 Read it, live it, love it.
 Below are the quickstart steps.

-And remember, we are a selective crowdfunding platform, so before approving a project we need to see the necessary components of a successful campaign: a strong team (WHO), the seed of a great film (WHAT), and a compelling purpose behind the work (WHY).
+Please remember, though, that we are a SELECTIVE CROWDFUNDING PLATFORM.
+That means before approving a project, we need to see that you've assembled the necessary components for a successful campaign: A strong team (WHO); the seed of a great film (WHAT); and a compelling purpose behind your proposed film (WHY).

-Plus, you're gonna need a whole lot of passion and dedicaction, because crowdfunding is nothing if not a lot of hard work.
+Plus, you're going to need a whole lot of passion and dedication, because crowdfunding is nothing short of a full-time job!

 Step 2.
 Prep your written materials.

-Press the big blue LAUNCH button in the Seed&Spark Studio to get started.
-Be ready for the following:
+Before you press the big blue LAUNCH button in the Seed&Spark STUDIO, be ready with the following information: